 Getting Ready for the ACS National Meeting

-Your abstract has been accepted, your student chapter is getting an award, and you’re excited to meet and network with chemistry professionals from all over the globe.
-But are you really ready for your first ACS national meeting?
+Are you ready for the ACS national meeting?
 Let us help you get the most out of your experience and put your best (professional) foot forward.

 I’ve been to ACS local section and regional meetings before.
 How will this be different?

 An ACS national meeting is a big deal, sometimes drawing as many as 18,000 attendees.
 Events are everywhere—the convention center, surrounding hotels—and everybody has their own agenda.
 While some events, like the Expo and Sci-Mix, are huge, bustling events where you can feel lost in the crowd, technical sessions and poster sessions are smaller (25–100 people).
 You might even rub shoulders with some famous chemists!